bibrakc/CCA-Simulator/Language/docs/language-specification.md

-# CCA Language Specification — BFS-First Core
+# CCA Language Specification

-**Status:** Draft 0.1
+**Status:** Draft 0.2
-**Date:** 2026-08-22
+**Date:** 2026-08-23
 **Implementation language:** Racket
 **Compilation target:** C++ application code accepted directly by `CCA-Simulator`

 ## 1. Purpose and scope

 CCA is a statically typed, Scheme/Racket-style language for diffusive graph programs on the Continuum Computer Architecture simulator.
 A CCA source program does not compile to x86 or to a new runtime.
-It compiles to the same application-level C++ interface used by the hand-written simulator applications, beginning with `Applications/Breadth_First_Search/cca_bfs.hpp` and `cca_bfs.cpp`.
+It compiles to the same application-level C++ interface used by the hand-written simulator applications.

-Draft 0.1 deliberately specifies only what is needed to express, compile, build, and verify static breadth-first search (BFS).
-It reserves extension points for weighted edges, PageRank, streaming graph mutation, futures, continuations, and rhizomes without pretending those features are already defined.
+Draft 0.2 supports BFS and SSSP, with a kernel/driver program structure, host-level forms that map 1:1 to simulator C++ API calls, a configurable cost model, and a module system via `require`.
+See `grammar.md` for the complete formal syntax.

 The design is grounded in:

-- the BFS and data-structure pseudocode in `psuedo-code/`;
+- the BFS and data-structure pseudocode in the research papers;
-- the predicate, deferred diffusion, RPVO, future, and rhizome descriptions in the two papers in `papers/`;
+- the predicate, deferred diffusion, RPVO, future, and rhizome descriptions in the publications;
-- the current simulator ABI and hand-written BFS implementation; and
+- the current simulator ABI and hand-written application implementations; and
 - the pass-oriented Racket implementation style of `Little-Parallel-Language`.

-Normative words **must**, **must not**, **should**, and **may** state language requirements.

 ## 2. Execution model